microsoft/live-share/CONTRIBUTING.md

 Check out the tips in "Writing Good Problem Reports and Feature Requests" for additional suggestions.

-### Filing VS Code or General Service Problems
+### Step 2B - Filing VS Code or General Service Problems

 Create an issue in [this repository](https://github.com/Microsoft/live-share/issues) and please include the following in the description:

-* The product and version of the tool you are using
-* Your operating system
-* List of extensions that you have installed (if applicable).
+- **Tool:** VS, VS Code for Mac, VS Code for Windows
+- **OS and Version:** Windows 7/8/8.1/10, macOS Sierra/High Sierra
+- **Extension version:** Mention the version you installed with your VS/VSCode.
+- **Project Type:** Mention the language / project type you were using (e.g. ASP.NET Core, Node.js)
+    - Be sure to specify whether you are using .NET Core or Full .NET for .NET related scenarios
+- **Repro steps:** Prefix the repro steps with [Owner] or [Participant] to make it easy to repro the bug
+- Attach:
+    - **Logs:** Zip and attach verbose logs from the locations in step 1

-* If in VS Code, errors in the Dev Tools Console (Help | Toggle Developer Tools)
+    - **VS Code Dev Tools Console Errors**: Help > Toggle Developer Tools

 Check out the tips in "Writing Good Problem Reports and Feature Requests" for additional suggestions.

-### Filing Feature Requests
+## Filing Feature Requests

 Many feature requests start out life as reported problems and should therefore follow the processes described above.
 However, if you believe you have a feature request that is not a bug, you can follow these steps:

 > Tip: You may be able to save yourself some time by using this [query](https://aka.ms/vsls-feature-requests) to see if your request already exists.
 If you find it, 👍 (upvote) it.

 Raise an issue in [this repository](https://github.com/Microsoft/live-share/issues) and please include the following in the description:

-* The product and version of the tool you are using
-* Your operating system
+- **Tool:** VS, VS Code for Mac, VS Code for Windows
+- **OS and Version:** Windows 7/8/8.1/10, macOS Sierra/High Sierra
+- **Extension version:** Mention the version you installed with your VS/VSCode.
+- **Project Type:** Mention the language / project type you were using (e.g. ASP.NET Core, Node.js)
+    - Be sure to specify whether you are using .NET Core or Full .NET for .NET related scenarios

 Be as specific as you can be with the problem or scenario you are trying to solve with the requested feature and let us know any painful workarounds you are having to do.